 This translated to two extra weekly payments per year, over and above what would normally be paid in monthly instalments.
 (IE: if you’re paying $2000.00 monthly, vs $500.00 weekly, at the end of the year the monthly payments would total $24,000 while the weekly would total $26,000.)

-While an extra $2000 per year doesn’t seem like much – it actually equates to YEARS taken off your original amortization (depending of course on your original mortgage amount).
+While an extra $2000 per year doesn’t seem like much – it actually equates to YEARS taken off your original amortization (depending of course on your original mortgage amount and duration of term).

 Also, if you are paying $2000 monthly, you’re going to accrue interest on the entirety of the principle portion of your next payment for the next 30 days.